Erzinrost/Yandex-Wordstat/README.md

 ## Contributing

-This project is not maintained on a constant basis, but rather used and upgraded when there is practical need.
+This project is not maintained on a constant basis, but rather used and upgraded when there is a practical need.
 Nonetheless, contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## Vulnarabilities

+1. App may be vulnarable to any UI changes, since much automation depends on Xpaths, which are not as constant as other types of locators.
+Nonetheless, there are alternative locators in the code and it is quite straightforward to renew them within the `main` code as well.
+2. When loggign into Yandex Wordstat too often, addtional checks may be required - it is possible to pass them in manual mode, since Chrome window is not hidden during script execution locally.